viveris/uMTP-Responder/README.md

 - As few dependencies as possible.

-- Hook to the Gadget FS Linux layer.
+- Hook to the FunctionFS/libcomposite or the Gadget FS Linux layer.

 - Dynamic handles allocation (No file-system pre-scan).